Maikel Garcia Player Props: Royals vs. Nationals

 - The Nationals pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Nationals' 4.46 team ERA ranks 20th across all MLB pitching staffs.
+- The Nationals' 4.57 team ERA ranks 21st among all MLB pitching staffs.

-- The Nationals rank 19th in baseball in home runs allowed (61 total, 1.2 per game).
+- Nationals pitchers combine to rank 19th in baseball in home runs given up (63 total, 1.2 per game).

-- Corbin gets the start for the Nationals, his 11th of the season.
-He is 3-5 with a 4.47 ERA and 34 strikeouts in 56 1/3 innings pitched.
+- Gray (4-5) gets the starting nod for the Nationals in his 11th start of the season.
+He has a 2.65 ERA in 57 2/3 innings pitched, with 47 strikeouts.

-- In his last appearance on Saturday, the lefty threw six innings against the Detroit Tigers, allowing two earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the right-hander tossed five innings against the Detroit Tigers, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.